-Thanks to Mo, Carol & staff, in November 2016 we had a successful fundraiser.
-They even donated all the food!
-The shelter was overflowing with animals this past winter.
-Funds raised helped to provide much needed care to these animals to get them on their way to becoming adoptable.
+Thanks to Mo, Carol & staff for donating their restaurant for our fall fundraisers.
+They even donate all the food!
 Click on their picture to find out more about The BoatHouse Bar & Grille, Pentwater, MI.

 Duke, now known as Cass is now adopted by one of our board members, MaryAnne Boom and lives a full happy life.

 Rascal came to the shelter as a stray with high energy.
 After three weeks not being adopted, Anna took him in as a foster.
 A family was camping in Silver Lake and saw one of our weekly posters in a Hart grocery store.
 They soon adopted him.
 Now a note from the family -